 25 Mar 2020

-With growing urbanization, sustainable development will continue to increasingly depend on the successful management of urban growth and natural resources.
+With growing urbanisation, sustainable development will continue to increasingly depend on the successful management of urban growth and natural resources.
 This discussion paper suggests recommendations to incorporate and adapt sustainable solutions in cities in India.

 12 Feb 2020